Nauja/kanjidb/README.md

 progress in learning Japanese.
 KanjiDB also comes with a REST API allowing to retrieve those informations and build services uppon.

-## Why ?

-There already exist various resources one can use to make learning Japanese easier.
-For example, you can use the online dictionary [jisho.org](https://jisho.org/), many websites will teach you grammar, you can read books, [KanjiVG](https://kanjivg.tagaini.net/) gives a SVG representation of kanjis, the [Edict Dictionary](http://www.edrdg.org/jmdict/edict.html) and [Kanjidic2](http://www.edrdg.org/wiki/index.php/KANJIDIC_Project) provide many useful informations on kanjis, you can find REST API such as [Kanji Alive](https://www.programmableweb.com/api/kanji-alive-rest-api) to query kanjis informations, and [Anki](https://apps.ankiweb.net/) is a great tool to help you remember things (plus you can find many already made Anki decks for learning Japanese).

-But like many people, you may like to learn kanjis and Japanese by learning things you can relate to.
-If so you may start to create Anki decks with a subset of words or kanjis you are more interested in, and this is where you may find it starting difficult to merge informations coming from multiple external resources.

-So, KanjiDB is a collection of simple tools that let you work with kanjis, extract informations from external resources, merge them together, and eventually build something useful for you or others.

 ## Online demo

 You can test the REST API online at [kanjidb.jeremymorosi.com/api/v1/doc](http://kanjidb.jeremymorosi.com/api/v1/doc):